MobileScapes EA Geofences Library FAQs

 EA has undertaken a large-scale effort to build a vast layer of geofences for Canadian commercial, institutional, and recreational locations.

-A geofence – or a ‘geographic fence’ – is a spatial polygon definition representing the footprint of a location (retail store, park, entertainment venue, etc.) By creating a bounding definition for a location, we can attribute visitors to said location by capturing mobile device pings that physically fall within a geofence.
+A geofence – or a ‘geographic fence’ – is a spatial polygon definition representing the footprint of a location (retail store, park, entertainment venue, etc.) By creating a bounding definition for a location, we can attribute visitors to said location by capturing mobile device pings and cellular network data that fall within a geofence.
 The geofences are NOT available for sale outside of the MobileScapes products and we are unable to release a database of addresses attached to the geofences outside of the ENVISION software.

 How accurate are location data and geofences?

-The licensed geofences are created as accurately as possible based on the satellite imagery at the time of the geofence creation.
+The licensed geofences are as accurate as possible based on the satellite imagery available at the time of the geofence creation.
 Geofences undergo a rigorous quality control process before they are released for use.
 Nonetheless, the results of any analysis using geofences and mobile movement data are an approximation and should be interpreted directionally.
-At present, the EA Geofence Product is the most comprehensive and accurate database of geofences, addresses, location names and categories that can be used to monitor changes in movement and behaviour in Canada.
-The geofences are drawn, and then quality checks are done to ensure the accuracy of the drawings.

 How is a geofence created?